 Jainism, which teaches reverence for all living things more than any other religion (including plants, animals, and insects), believes that the soul or jiva can attain liberation from the material world only by subjugating passions and freeing oneself from all attachment to the body and every material possession.
 This is why monks following the Digambara (sky clad) sect of Jainism do not wear any clothes at all, whereas the Shwetambaras (white clad) wear minimal, unstitched white clothes.
 The Jain monks, unlike the Hindu naga sadhus, also shave their hair and often their beards.
 Since women cannot be naked in public, Digambara Jains believe that women have to be reborn as men before they can achieve total salvation.
 So women renunciates in both the sects wear white clothes that cover their bodies completely.

-In the privacy of their homes, yogins (generic for male and female yoga practitioners) might practice with less on.
-I’ve sometimes practiced yoga in the early morning in my basement wearing just my pajama bottoms or briefs.
-My practice has included meditation at the end of asana practice.
+Most yogins might be reluctant to experience that.
+But in the privacy of their homes, yogins might practice with less on.
+I’ve sometimes practiced yoga in the early morning just my pajama bottoms or briefs.
+My yoga practice includes meditation at the end of asana practice.
 I’ve tried sitting naked in meditation to experience what it is like.
 It’s only one step further to move from meditation to prayer.
+When I once had a friend to sit in meditation with in the morning we did include verbal prayer at the end of our sit and on occasion I was naked.

 Nakedness in the Bible

-In the passion narrative in the Gospel of Mark a young man who had been at the baths comes out into the Garden of Gethsemane at the commotion of soldiers and drops his towel as he runs off naked into the night when Jesus is arrested.
-Presumably that’s the young man who shows up in the empty tomb wearing a white robe and announcing to the myrrh-bearing women that Jesus is risen and is going ahead of them to Galilee.
+In the passion narrative in the Gospel of Mark a young man who had been at the baths comes out into the Garden of Gethsemane at the commotion of soldiers who had come to arrest Jesus and drops his towel as he runs off naked into the night.
+This piece of information which does not essential to the narrative, suggests, in a tightly written gospel, that it was considered important to the evangelist.
+Presumably this is the same young man who shows up in the empty tomb wearing a white robe and announcing to the myrrh-bearing women that Jesus is risen and is going ahead of them to Galilee.

 “Crucifixion” scene painted by Vittorio Carvelli.
 See also the oil painting of “The Crucifixion of Christ” by the German Artist Max Klinger, 1890, that showed naked bodies on the cross, and also a more historically accurate portrayal of Roman crucifixion in Martin Scorsese’s film version of Nikos Kazantzakis’ The Last Temptation of Christ in “Frank Answers About the Body—God’s and Ours.”

 For Christians our crucified Savior was raised up on a public pole naked before God and before the world.
-Here was the New Adam in a radical act of obedience to God and without shame.
-The crucified Christ is a model for us of how we stand in our bodies before the Lord who created us.
+Here was the New Adam in a radical act of obedience to God naked and without shame.
+The crucified naked Christ is a model for how we stand before the Lord who created us.

 The Body Naked before God and the world in Church History